What is Deep Tissue Massage?

 When you think of a massage, you probably think of soothing music, a gentle brush of hands softly kneading the stress from your shoulders, maybe even of a loved one offering to rub your back after a long day at work.
 While some massages can be soothing, and rely on gentle touches to work out a client’s stress or anxiety, there are other massages that have a little more grit to them.
 For example, the Deep Tissue massage, which is very similar in style to the Swedish massage, utilizes some of the same techniques as its much gentler cousin; Deep Tissue massages, however, are designed to focus on the deeper layers of muscle tissues and fascia, the protective layer that surrounds muscles and joints.
 Working out these harder to reach muscles will require more pressure, making the Deep Tissue massage slightly uncomfortable, gritty and highly effective.

 Cathy Wong explains in her article “Deep Tissue Massage: Everything You Need to Know” on verywell.com that while Deep Tissue massages can be slightly uncomfortable, they have been known to reduce stress hormones and heart rate while releasing oxytocin and serotonin, which allow the client to experience a boost in mood and relaxation.
-Deep Tissue massages are often used to relieve chronic aches and pain, stiff necks, upper back and lower back pain as well as muscle tightness.
+Deep Tissue massages are often used to relieve chronic aches and pain, stiff necks, upper back, and lower back pain as well as muscle tightness.
 Therapists treat such issues by utilizing Deep Tissue massages to break up scar tissue and muscle knots and working out adhesions that might be hindering circulation and limiting movement.

+If you are a massage therapist, or sports physical therapist, it might be a good idea to explain what this type of massage will accomplish and what to expect.
 At first, a Deep Tissue massage might feel like your typical Swedish massage.
 First, your therapist will warm up and prepare your muscles by applying light pressure to the areas that require attention.
 Only after your muscles have been sufficiently prepared will your therapist begin applying specific techniques.
 The most commonly used strokes in Deep Tissue massages are stripping and friction.
 Stripping usually involves your therapist applying deep and gliding pressure to the length of your muscle fibers with an elbow, forearm, knuckles or thumbs.
 Friction, on the other hand, applies pressure across the grain of the muscle in order to relieve adhesions and realign the fibers of the tissue.

 Deep Tissue massages are designed to focus on a specific problem, usually something along the lines of chronic muscle pain, limited mobility, tennis elbow, etc. Cathy Wong explains that according to Consumer Reports magazine, at least 34,000 people claimed that Deep Tissue massages were more effective in relieving osteoarthritis pain than physical therapy, chiropractic, acupuncture or over-the-counter drugs.
-It is also especially effective in easing fibromyalgia pain, usually giving clients an improved range of motion immediately following a treatment.
+It is also especially effective in easing fibromyalgia pain, usually giving clients an improved range of motion immediately following treatment.

-While this massage is designed to help ease pain, you might experience discomfort during your appointment, especially when your therapist is applying pressure to a problem area.
+While this massage is designed to help ease the pain, you might experience discomfort during your appointment, especially when your therapist is applying pressure to a problem area.
 It is best to speak up and let your therapist know if the discomfort becomes painful; even though the Deep Tissue massage is meant to apply more pressure, pain does not mean that the massage is working.
 You might also experience some soreness and stiffness; this is perfectly normal and should subside within 24 hours.
 ElementsMassage.com recommends that you drink a lot of water in order to flush out the lactic acid that will have accumulated in the tissues; this may ease some of the soreness.
 Bruising after your massage may also occur; keep in mind that your therapist was applying more pressure in order to reach your troubled areas, light bruising is normal.
 Cathy Wong also points out that “case reports have reported venous thromboembolism, spinal accessory neuropathy, hepatic hematoma, and posterior interosseous syndrome after deep tissue massage.”

 Who Should Avoid Deep Tissue Massages

 While there are numerous benefits to this branch of massage, elementsmassage.com reminds you that it is important to keep your expectations for the treatment reasonable.
 While Deep Tissue massages use more pressure to reach deeper muscle tissues and often yield immediately noticeable results, asking your therapist to apply more pressure and gritting your way through pain will do more damage than good.
 If you are in pain, your muscles will begin to contract, making the therapist’s efforts moot.
 Applying more pressure will not speed up the process.
 Like any treatment, Deep Tissue massages need time to be effective.
 Keep in mind that the injury or muscle tension that you are hoping to get resolved has had a great deal of time to form; it will take time to undo the damage.
-Like any treatment, often the therapy will not be enough; including other changes to your life style, such as exercise, relaxation techniques or working on posture in addition to your massage appointments will help move the process along and help you see faster and longer lasting results.
+Like any treatment, often the therapy will not be enough; including other changes to your lifestyle, such as exercise, relaxation techniques or working on posture in addition to your massage appointments will help move the process along and help you see faster and longer lasting results.

 If you feel that you would benefit from experiencing a Deep Tissue massage, do some research into local spas around you that offer the treatment.
 Make sure that your therapist is certified and has been trained in this technique.
 As always, check with your doctor before giving this massage a try.
 Be sure to share your concerns with your therapist, go into detail as to what has brought you in to seek the treatment and do not be afraid to speak up if the pressure becomes too uncomfortable.
 Remember, more pain does not mean the massage is working.

 Deep Tissue massages are among the most effective forms of massage therapy available to clients.
-If you are interested furthering your massage therapy education or pursuing a career in wellness, it is important to have this technique firmly under your belt.
-Fremont College offers an extensive program in massage therapy, sports therapy education and physical therapy education.
+If you are interested in furthering your massage therapy education or pursuing a career in wellness, it is important to have this technique firmly under your belt.
+Fremont University offers an extensive program in massage therapy, sports therapy education and physical therapy education.
 Take a look at our programs page for a more detailed description of the courses and degrees we offer!